The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Literature Review of Methodological Fundamentals

 $\boldsymbol{\mu}_{i}$ and $\boldsymbol{\Sigma}_{i}$ are the means and covariances of the distributions, and $\boldsymbol{\Sigma}=\frac{\boldsymbol{\Sigma}_{1}+\boldsymbol{\Sigma}_{2}}{2}$.
 We need to keep in mind that a discrete sample could be stored in matrices of the form $A$ and $B$, where, $n$ is the number of observations and $m$ denotes the number of variables captured by the two matrices.

-The Bhattacharyya measure finds numerous applications in communications, pattern recognition and information theory (Mak and Barnard 1996; Guorong, Peiqi, and Minhui 1996).
-Other measures of divergence include the Mahalanobis distance (Mahalanobis 1936) which is a measure of the distance between a point and a distribution, Kullback\textendash Leibler (KL) divergence (Kullback and Leibler 1951) and Hellinger or Matusita measure (Hellinger 1909; Matusita 1955) which is related to the Bhattacharyya distance since minimizing the Matusita distance is equivalent to maximizing the Bhattacharyya distance.
-The KL measure is not symmetric and is discussed in (Duchi 2007; Contreras-Reyes and Arellano-Valle 2012) when applied to normal or skew normal distributions.
-In (Aherne, Thacker and Rockett 1998) it is shown that the Bhattacharyya coefficient approximates the $\chi^{2}-$measure, while avoiding the singularity problem that occurs when comparing instances of the distributions that are both zero.
+The Bhattacharyya measure finds numerous applications in communications, pattern recognition and information theory (Mak and Barnard 1996; Guorong, Peiqi \& Minhui 1996).
+Other measures of divergence include the Mahalanobis distance (Mahalanobis 1936) which is a measure of the distance between a point and a distribution, Kullback-Leibler (KL) divergence (Kullback \& Leibler 1951) and the Hellinger or Matusita measure, $D_{H-M}\left(p_{i},p_{i}^{\prime}\right)$, (Hellinger 1909; Matusita 1955) which is related to the Bhattacharyya distance since minimizing the Matusita distance is equivalent to maximizing the Bhattacharyya distance.
+The KL measure is not symmetric and is discussed in (Duchi 2007; Contreras-Reyes \& Arellano-Valle 2012) when applied to normal or skew normal distributions.
+In (Aherne, Thacker \& Rockett 1998) it is shown that the Bhattacharyya coefficient approximates the $\chi^{2}-$measure (Chi-Squared measure), while avoiding the singularity problem that occurs when comparing instances of the distributions that are both zero.

-For discrete probability distributions $P$ and $Q$, the Kullback\textendash Leibler divergence of $Q$ from $P$ is defined to be
+For discrete probability distributions $P$ and $Q$, the Kullback–Leibler divergence, $D_{\mathrm{KL}}(P\|Q)$ , of $Q$ from $P$ is defined to be,

-For distributions $P$ and $Q$, of continuous random variables, the Kullback\textendash Leibler divergence is defined (Bishop 2006) to be the integral below, where $p$ and $q$ denote the densities of $P$ and $Q$.
+For distributions $P$ and $Q$, of continuous random variables, the Kullback–Leibler divergence is defined (Bishop 2006) to be the integral below, where $p$ and $q$ denote the densities of $P$ and $Q$.
 (Huzurbazar 1955) proves a remarkable property that for all distributions admitting sufficient statistics the exact forms of the KL divergence come out as explicit functions of the parameters of the distribution.